tobias-fyi/challenges/100DaysofX/02-Story/001/001-Draft.md

 He watched one bone in particular, as thick around as his waist, from when it first appeared out of the dusty haze until he he stepped over it.
 It was curved slightly upward, causing a section of one end to jut out of the loose almost-white sand next to the road.

 Torlan noticed that he'd stopped walking.
 He was standing on the packed sand directly on top of where he imagined the bone would intersect the road.

+    CWS-001 ~ The sand is made of bones

 His ears still expected to hear the sound of his footsteps; his consistent breath, in and out; the occasional creak of something in his pack; a scrape as two external surfaces of his exosuit rubbed against on another.
 Now, he could hear the sand, seemingly able to pick out the faint clicking of individual grains as they shifted with the wind.